davidgsd/AllScan/README.md

 3. Other features that are highly requested or that seem like a good fit

 # Release Notes
+**v0.62 2023-01-25**<br>
+Update handling of JS offline/online and EventSource error events to reinit EventSource and Stats functions rather than reload page.
+Update Favs table sort function to use case-insensitive string sort option.

 **v0.61 2023-01-24**<br>
 Support 'Favorites.ini Locations' Cfgs setting.
 Optimizations to Favorites Add/Delete functions, support cases of blank or nonexistent files.
-Update Favs table sort function to use case-insensitive string sort option.

 **v0.60 2023-01-24**<br>
 Minor optimizations.
 Link Connection Status table node names to ASL stats page.
 Adjust Favs table highlight colors.